-The rate of Retail Prices Index (RPI) inflation, which is calculated differently, was down slightly from 2.5% to 2.4%.Understanding inflation:
+The rate of Retail Prices Index (RPI) inflation, which is calculated differently, also continued a downward trend, falling to 1.1%, down from 1.6%.

 - The annual rate of inflation shows how much higher or lower prices are compared with the same month a year earlier.
 It indicates changes to our cost of living

 - So if the inflation rate is 3% in January, for example, prices are 3% higher than they were 12 months earlier.
 Or, to look at it another way, we need to spend 3% more to buy the same things

 - We compare this to the annual change recorded in the previous month to get an idea of whether price rises are getting bigger or smaller

 - If the annual rate has risen from 3% to 4% from one month to the next, prices are rising at a faster rate

 - If the rate has fallen - say from 3% to 2% - prices of the things we buy are still higher, but have not increased by as much

 - If the percentage rate is negative - for example, -1% - then prices are 1% cheaper than a year ago

 - The figures are compiled by the Office for National Statistics.
 The inflation rate is calculated every month by looking at the changes in prices of 700 goods and services in 150 different areas across the UK.

 - This is known as the basket of goods and is regularly updated to reflect changes in the things we buy.
 Hence the recent inclusion of tablet computers and Twilight books and the exclusion of casserole dishes and photo printing services.